Antibiotic Stewardship in Vermont

 - Do not take antibiotics prescribed for someone else.
 The antibiotic may not be right for your illness.
 Taking the wrong medicine may delay correct treatment and allow bacteria to grow.

-The Centers for Disease Control and Prevention (CDC) has a program called Get Smart to help make sure antibiotics are prescribed only when they are needed.
-The Get Smart program has information for patients and parents and for health care providers.
+The Centers for Disease Control and Prevention (CDC) has a program called Be Antibiotics Aware to help make sure antibiotics are prescribed only when they are needed.

 Some patient education materials are available free of charge from the Health Department.